publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch88/schVII/m__us_usc_t7_s5925.md

     (a) __Competitive specialized research and extension grants authorized__

-        The Secretary of Agriculture (referred to in this section as the “Secretary”) may make competitive grants to support research and extension activities specified in subsections (e) through (i) of this section.
+        The Secretary of Agriculture (referred to in this section as the “Secretary”) may make competitive grants to support research and extension activities specified in subsections (d) through (g) of this section.
 The Secretary shall make the grants in consultation with the National Agricultural Research, Extension, Education, and Economics Advisory Board.

     (b) __Administration__